worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/dime-data-nda.md

 (e.g., drives, tapes, transcripts), unless specifically requested to do so by the Principal Investigator;

-4. Keep all data that contains identifying information in any form or format (e.g., files, drives, tapes, transcripts) secure while it is in my possession.
+4. Keep all _personal data_ stored in any form or format (e.g., files, drives, tapes, transcripts) secure both when transferred to me and while it is in my possession.
-This includes:
+Examples of personal data includes both straightforwardly identifying data, such as name, address, and personal identification number, as well as less straightforward identifying data, such as location data, online identification data such as an internet protocol (IP) address and cookie identifiers, and physical characteristics.
+Measures required to keep data secure depends on context, but as a minimum always includes (when applicable):
     - keeping all digitized data in securely encrypted files;
     - password-protecting my computer and any other digital devices I use;
     - never transferring identifying information over e-mail;